 Meditation: Here's the Biblical Truth

-As I've dug deeper into what it truly looks like to practice Christianity, one of the major concepts that keeps coming up is the art of meditation.
+As I've dug deeper into what it truly looks like to practice Christianity, one of the major concepts that keep coming up is the art of meditation.
 In my life, meditating is one of those things that I've seen old-time-tradition-heavy churches continuously push against.
-In fact, from my experience, anything revolving around these terms are "of the devil," as far as they're concerned:
+In fact, from my experience, anything revolving around these terms is "of the devil," as far as they're concerned:

 universal law, and

 The irony of this is that those believers who are so anti-meditation in fear of it being some sort of devil-worshiping, self-centered belief system are the same people who I've seen live in constant bondage.
 Be it with their health, relationships, finances, or another aspect of life, they always seem to be experiencing some sort of lack.

 Doesn't God want more for us?
 I mean, we are his kids after all.

 That being said, I think it's important to also note that developing a practice that centers on the complete opposite end of the spectrum is just as dangerous.
 I'm talking about the "prosperity" Christians who think that having optimum wealth and health are indicators of a life aligned with God.
 On a surface level, I'm pretty sure it's safe to say that God doesn't want us to live in total shambles, but He definitely isn't a genie waiting to fulfill every one of our wishes, either.

 Circling back to the point, meditation is often demonized and associated with eastern religions.
 Yes, Buddhists and Hindus are known for practicing meditation as an intricate part of their religion, but Christianity is an eastern religion, too.

 Besides, there are several scriptures that point to meditation as a tool to cultivate our well-being.

 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is — His good, pleasing and perfect will.